rarikmilkrai/BaqueSolto/README.md

 ## 📚 Conteúdo
 A ALTERAR

-## ELABORADO POR: Rarikmilkrai Souza
+## Contribuido por: Rarikmilkrai Souza